 Further Izesan!
 Developments

 As a response to Africa’s love of gaming, Izesanland! was developed.
 The multiplayer online role-playing game (MMORPG) game allows players to explore numerous villages and quests – many of which have different ethnicities and languages.
 This fun game will not only be engaging to gamers, but also to anyone interested in engaging with African languages and cultures.

 In another effort to create an environment where African languages and cultures will be allowed to flourish, Uwa was created.
 Similar to Twitter Spaces and Clubhouse, Uwa is an online space where Africans at home and abroad can chat about current affairs and any other shared topics.

 However, this does not mean that anyone else interested in African languages and cultures cannot take part.
-In fact, the audio translation feature ensures that everyone is given leave to speak, and to listen.
+The audio translation feature ensures that everyone is given leave to speak and to listen.

 In line with this, Izesan! is also developing Machine Learning (ML) and Artificial Intelligence (AI) to translate between African languages, and between African languages and English.
 This use of technology to help propagate the popularity and accessibility of African languages will no doubt have an immense impact on the success of Izesan! and other projects which will no doubt follow in its wake.